micklove/tracr/README.md

 # tracr
-simple lib for adding a correlation id / trace id to the context
+simple lib for retrieving (or creating) and adding a correlation id / trace id to the context

 <img src='./gopher.png' width='300'>

 ---

+TODO - Build / Release Pipe
+---

+### tl;dr ?
+Have a look at the examples in [cmd/examples/chi](cmd/examples/chi.go)

 # correlation-id
 tracr is a Go lib that allows clients to add / retrieve a correlation id header (with header name of their choice) to / from the current go context.